 For more Frank Lloyd Wright sites in the region, see Loving Frank Lloyd Wright.

-Shopping: There's a Bargain Nook downtown, as are the Spring Green General Store.
-Most shops and galleries are open daily in summer; in winter, many are open only on weekends, so check hours.
+Shopping: Most shops and galleries are open daily in summer; in winter, many are open only on weekends, so check hours.

 If it's your birthday, you can get discounts and free stuff all over town.